|

 Parnegg Metro, said the apartment sub-markets in the Northeast Heights and Southeast Heights should see the most improvement.
 "I think we'll see appreciation (in value)," he said.
 One reason for optimism is a slowdown in new apartment construction, said Romero, a broker with First Commercial Real Estate Services.

 "With permits down to 482 units proposed for '99, we will see continued absorption of existing product," he said.
 Romero's estimate of new units proposed for 1999 is comparatively conservative.
-Clarke
+Clarke said 763 new units, while Monroe predicted about 600.

 The Albuquerque metro area experienced a building boom in apartments from 1994 through 1997.
 Monroe said the boom was based on job growth, which averaged 3 percent to 4 percent a year through the mid-i 990s, and single-family home construction, which saw double-digit increases from 1991 to 1994.